karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually however the default learning rate (0.01) wasn't giving satisfactory results so I changed it to 0.001 (`utils.py` line 146).
+The model was run for 50 epochs keeping in mind the validation mae as the measure of overfitting and underfitting.

 #### 4. Appropriate training data